-Siamese beauty Annie came to us in 2016 at the age of 13.
+Siamese beauty Annelie (formerly named Annie) came to us in 2016 at the age of 13.
 She is loving and sweet.
 Annie loves her cat tree by the window.
 Sadly, Annie was declawed so is timid around other cats.

 Annie does have a trick!
 She will sit on her hind legs and put her front paws around your hands.

 Meet Layla!
 She arrived at the sanctuary in September of 2013 with her babies George and Pattie.
 Layla has a very rare and unique disease called bilateral arthrogryposis multiplex congenital (AMC), which affected her front legs.
 She spent her first few months here caring for George and Patti and exploring the sanctuary.
 She quickly found she enjoyed her time away from the babies and now loves to sleep on Gail’s bed.
 Layla can run very fast and climb up the cat trees with great confidence and grace.